 The Tohoku Shinkansen Express, bullet train from Tokyo to Morioka Station takes 2 hours.
 From Morioka train station, there’s a bus to Appi Kogen that takes about 50 -60 minutes.

-Shiga Kogen Resort
+Skiing at the Shiga Kogen Resort

 Shiga Kogen is actually 21 ski resorts all on one.
 It is situated in the Joshinetsu Kogen National park about 20km from Nagano.
 The Shiga Kogen ski area has varied terrains for all levels.
 Shiga Kogen, like Nozawa Onsen is not far from the Gokudani Wild Monkey Park where you will get up close and personal with snow monkeys of Japan